tidyverse/dplyr/cran-comments.md

  * rPref: Fixed in the dev version
  * ruler: Fixed in the dev version
  * dbplyr: fixed in dev version
+ * lmeresampler: Fixed in dev version
+ * ggfan: Fixed in dev version

  * dexter: Fails to build the vignette, not sure why

  * processcheckR: needs an update of the bupaR package
  * edeaR: needs an update of the bupaR package

+ * ezsummary: Needs to use api instead of attributes.
+PR sent.

+ * gravity: Does not correctly use tidyeval, PR sent.

+ * poplite: Not sure what the problem is.

+ * corrr: Not sure what the problem is.
+Issue sent.

 ## Need to deal with #4094, #4174